-4. Within a Council, councillors have a number of different roles, all of which call for separate consideration.
-Some councillors are chairs of committees, most belong to political groups, and all have a local ward to represent.

-the Council and are accountable to it.
+- 4. Within a Council, councillors have a number of different roles, all of which call for separate consideration.
+Some councillors are chairs of committees, most belong to political groups, and all have a local ward to represent. - 5.
+Legally, employees are employed by the Council and are accountable to it.